 Unfortunately, common situations like these often end with the trash bin.
 And while the issue of food waste is one that begins well before the home, here are some strategies for shopping, storing, and repurposing that can minimize your kitchen discards.

 Shopping tips to minimize food waste

 - Prepare weekly menus ahead of time and use shopping lists.
 This is essential to know what and how much of ingredients to purchase.
-See Meal Prep: A Helpful Healthy Eating Strategy.
+See our Meal Prep Guide to get started.

 - Be wary of impulse buys or specials on foods you normally do not eat.
 Don’t shop hungry, which can influence how much and what foods you purchase.

 - Buy from bulk bins, but not in bulk.
 Purchase exact amounts whenever possible: single fruits or vegetables (rather than pre-bagged) and whole grains, nuts, and seeds from bulk bins.